sobhy0101/fullstack-path-scrimba/README.md

 npm run build
 ```

-The development server will serve the `learn-html/` folder, allowing you to view and modify the HTML projects with live reloading.
+The development server serves the entire project from the root, allowing you to navigate between all course sections and view projects with live reloading.

 ## Why this repo?